A Section 8 application is really what someone is referring to when they say a, "HUD application online".

 for a low income family or individual.
 Federal rental assistance programs like Section 8 or Public Housing are free and funded by HUD and run by housing authorities locally.

-In order to sign up for section 8, one must locate a housing authority that is currently accepting applications.
+In order to apply for section 8, one must locate a housing authority that is currently accepting applications.

-How can I find a Section 8 apartment application?A Section 8 apartment application is the same unified application that one would fill out for Section 8.
+Is a HUD application the same thing as a Section 8 apartment application?A Section 8 apartment application is the same unified application that one would fill out for Section 8.
+This program however is called the Section 8 Housing Choice Voucher Program.
 Apartments that are owned by the housing authority and offer rental assistance, is called Public Housing.
 Contact you local PHA and inquire about public housing to find a Section 8 application.
 That program is usually less popular and more readily available than Section 8.

 How does the Section 8 Home Ownership Program work?The specific requirements for preparing a homeownership plan under Section 32 are set out in the Section 32 Desk Guide, the Inventory Removals Application (HUD-52860), the Homeownership Addendum (or Homeownership Term Sheet) to that Application (HUD-52860-C), and the tools available for download below.
 The Homeownership Addendum/Term Sheet must be completed to show program compliance and due diligence and must be attached to a housing authorities application for homeownership.
 After HUD approval, the Homeownership Addendum/Term Sheet becomes a part of the PHA's approved Homeownership Plan.